bsgbryan/madul/README.md

 There are several benefits to `Madul`:

-1. _maduls are highly testable_ - dependency loading and initialization are handled by `Madul`.
-Dependencies are attached to a madul as properties, making them very easy to swap out for testing.
+1. **maduls are highly testable** _Dependency loading and initialization are handled by `Madul`.
+Dependencies are attached to a madul as properties, making them very easy to swap out for testing._
-2. _async dependency support_ - `require` only works synchronously and AMD adds a lot of boilerplate. `Madul` supports both sync and async depencnedy loading via a single, boilerplateless mechanism (specifying dependencies as an array of strings to the `deps` property).
+2. **async dependency support** _`require` only works synchronously and AMD adds a lot of boilerplate. `Madul` supports both sync and async depencnedy loading via a single, boilerplateless mechanism (specifying dependencies as an array of strings to the `deps` property)._
-3. _simple, unobtrusive async behavior_ - `Madul` takes all the work out of making methods async.
-All methods that don't start with an underscore (`_`) are wrapped in a Promise (methods that start with a `$` are 'initializers' and executing during initialization).
-Async callbacks for success/completion, error/failure, and update/progress states are passed as the last three arguments to all wrapped methods.
+3. **simple, unobtrusive async behavior** _`Madul` takes all the work out of making methods async.
+All methods that don't start with an underscore are wrapped in a Promise (methods that start with a `$` are 'initializers' and executing during initialization).
+Async callbacks for success/completion, error/failure, and update/progress states are passed as the last three arguments to all wrapped methods._
-4. _logging made easy_ - `Madul` handles logging via [EventEmitter2](https://github.com/asyncly/EventEmitter2 "GitHub page") and events.
-More on that below ...
+4. **logging made easy** _`Madul` handles logging via [EventEmitter2](https://github.com/asyncly/EventEmitter2 "GitHub page") and events.
+More on that below ..._
-5. _clean, understandable, fast code_ - All the pieces of `Madul` come together to produce code that is compact, easy-to-understand, fun to write, easy to test, easy to monitor, and performant as runtime.
+5. **clean, understandable, fast code** _All the pieces of `Madul` come together to produce code that is compact, easy-to-understand, fun to write, easy to test, easy to monitor, and performant as runtime._

 ## Logging